rambasnet/Python-Fundamentals/markdowns/Ch23-Trees.md

 - like linked lists, trees are recursive data structures that are defined recursively:
     1. the empty tree, represented by None, or
     2. a node that contains a data and two tree references (left and right subtree)
+- the topmost node in the tree is called the root node
+- nodes with no children are called leaf nodes
+- nodes that are not leaf nodes are called internal nodes
+- the height of a tree is the length of the longest path from the root to a leaf
+- trees can be traversed in different ways such as inorder, preorder, and postorder traversal

 ## Building trees
 - similar to building linked-list